 - Calculate the loss that was deferred due to the wash sale.
 To do this, subtract the cost basis of the repurchased security from the sales price of the original security.

 - Add the deferred loss to the cost basis of the repurchased security.
 This will increase the cost basis of the repurchased security, which means that the deferred loss will be recognized when the repurchased security is eventually sold at a gain.

 - Report the wash sale on Form 8949, Sales and Other Dispositions of Capital Assets.
-On this form, taxpayers should enter the date of the original sale, the date of the repurchase, and the deferred loss.
+On this form, taxpayers should enter the date of original sale, the date of repurchase, and the deferred loss.